apptainer/singularity-userdocs/quick_start.rst

 Overview of the Singularity Interface
 -------------------------------------

-Singularity’s command line interface allows you to build and interact with containers transparently.
+Singularity’s :ref:`command line interface <cli>` allows you to build and interact with containers transparently.
 You can run programs inside a container as if they were running on your host system.
 You can easily redirect IO, use pipes, pass arguments, and access files, sockets, and ports on the host